esa-esdl/esdl-core/doc/esdc_access.rst

 E-Laboratory
 ============

-A dedicated `ESDC E-Laboratory`_ has been developed to access the ESDC data via distributed `Jupyter`_ `Notebooks`_ for Julia and Python.
+A dedicated `ESDL E-Laboratory`_ has been developed to access the ESDC data via distributed `Jupyter`_ `Notebooks`_ for Julia and Python.
 This is the most resource efficient and convenient way of exploring the ESDC.